Athens travel tips

 Athens covers 39 square kilometres and is fringed on three sides by small mountains and on the fourth by the waters of the Saronic Gulf.

-The locals in Greece do what they can to cater for tourists enjoying a vacation - for example, a majority of streets are signposted in both Greek and English to help guide you through the cities and towns.
+The locals in Greece do what they can to cater for tourists enjoying a holiday - for example, a majority of streets are signposted with both Greek and English information to help guide you through the cities and towns.

-Almost 5 million people live in the capital of Greece and if you try to go anywhere in the city during your holiday you're liable to bump into most of them.
+Well over four million people live in the capital of Greece and if you try to go anywhere in Athens during your holiday travel you’re liable to bump into most of them.
 Greeks are very sociable people.

 Athens is effectively built around the rocky outcrop of the Acropolis and the Parthenon, which sit high in the air atop Mt Lycabettus and can be seen from just about everywhere in the city.